Software Engineer - (3116935)

 Project Manager - (3104611)

-Incumbent will report to the Manager of the Partners HealthCare Information Systems (IS) Dana-Farber Cancer Center Institute (DFCI) Project Management Office (PMO).
-The project specialist provides strong project management knowledge and proven experience
+Incumbent will report to the Manager of the Partners HealthCare Information Systems (IS) Dana-Farber Cancer Institute (DFCI) Project Management Office (PMO).
+The project specialist provides strong project management knowledge and proven experience for

-and continued improvement of standards throughout DFCI.
-Standards include project charters, schedules, success metrics, system deliverables, processes, etc. The project specialist will assist teams in project design; aid in the periodic review and
+continued improvement of standards throughout DFCI.
+Standards include project charters, schedules, success metrics, system deliverables, processes, etc. The project specialist will assist teams in project design; aid in the periodic review and auditing

 Clinical Business Manager - (3109210)